Setest/DirectResize2/_build2/resolvers/core/components/directresize2/docs/readme.txt

 * Highslide
 * Colorbox
 * prettyPhoto
+* FancyBox2

 IMPORTANT NOTE: Highslide JS is licensed under a Creative Commons Attribution-NonCommercial 2.5 License.
 This means you need the author's permission to use Highslide JS on commercial websites.
+IMPORTANT NOTE: FancyBox licensed under Creative Commons Attribution-NonCommercial 3.0 license.
+You are free to use fancyBox for your personal or non-profit website projects.
+You can get the author's permission to use fancyBox for commercial websites by paying a fee.

 Whilst free for personal and non-profit organisations, if you are using highslide for a commercial site then you must purchase a license.